 Graduate Assistantship (GA) Program

-The University of Illinois at Springfield awards more than 50 graduate assistantships to qualified students each year.
+The University of Illinois Springfield awards more than 50 graduate assistantships to qualified students each year.
 The program is highly competitive and is designed to:

 - recruit outstanding and promising students to graduate study, with special attention to access and equal opportunity policies,